mcgurk/Using_OpenVPN_for_circumventing_firewall_and_NAT/README.md

 `./build-key-pass raspberrypi`

 #### Assign permanent ip for client and add it to hosts
 We need pemanent ip for client so we can make iptable-rules for redirecting later.
+Additionally we add ip and name to hosts-file, so we can later use name raspberrypi instead of 10.9.8.20.
 ```
-mkdir -p /etc/openvpn/ccd
+mkdir /etc/openvpn/ccd
 echo ifconfig-push 10.9.8.20 10.9.8.1 > /etc/openvpn/ccd/raspberrypi
 echo 10.9.8.20 raspberrypi >> /etc/hosts
 ```